|<< Archive Menu | Main Menu | Search | Contact | Copyright|

 Imaging the Unseen

-In 1970, through a programming course at the Control Data Institute in Minneapolis, I experienced the awesome "form-generating" possibilities of coded procedures coupled to computing power.
-Clearly the dreams of the pioneers could be realized!
-With this technology we could create instructions for generating visual forms; we could now compose the "score" for drawing!
+In 1970, through a course in FORTRAN at the Control Data Institute in Minneapolis, I experienced the awesome "form-generating" leverage of algorithms executed with computing power.
+With algorithms that required extensive computation for generating form we could now compose the "score" for drawing.

-These procedures have brought me to a new frontier of visual forms, forms we could never envision without algorithmic recursion driven with computing power.
+For me these procedures opened new frontiers of visual form, form we could never visualize without computing power.
 These art forms do not describe or refer to other realities - rather they themselves are the “realities”; they have a visual life of their own.

-By 1982 I had developed some elementary instructions for initiating and improvising art-form ideas.
-These instructions included "form-generating" routines based on my experience as an artist.
-With these generators I could explore form possibilities, make choices, refine forms, and compose a procedure for creating my art work.
+By 1982 I had developed elementary computer code for initiating and improvising art-form ideas.
+These instructions included "form-generating" routines that continued my quest for pure form.
+With these generators I could explore visual possibilities, make choices, refine forms, and compose a procedure for creating art.
 The finished work is drawn with ink pens mounted on the drawing arm of a pen plotter.
-Controlling algorithms for all procedures are under continuing development in a program of routines I have titled "Hodos", the Greek term for "pathway".
+Controlling algorithms for all procedures are under continuing development in a program of routines I have titled “Hodos”, the Greek term for “pathway”.

 Most of my algorithmic works are original pen and ink drawings on rag paper.
 Technical pens with refillable inkwells employing permanent acrylic inks execute the drawings.
 Since the mid 1980's all drawings have been executed with Houston Instruments multi-pen plotters coupled to PC's.
-Currently I use HI 7000 machines coupled to PC's operating on DOS.
-Note that some works do include occasional brush strokes.
+Some works include occasional brush strokes.
 For this purpose I devised an interactive routine with the pen plotter; the routine pauses the machine, as needed, so I can load a paint brush and mount it on the pen plotter drawing arm for executing brush strokes.
 The plotter uses the brush in lieu of ink pens.
 In some instances I have also used self-inking brushes in lieu of pens.